DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontroller-boards.rst

     - No
     - DCC only [2]_
     - Similar to Uno, but without the convenient Uno footprint
+  * - Mega+WiFi
+    - Supported [6]_
+    - Yes
+    - Yes
+    - Yes
+    - Yes
+    - Yes
+    - DCC and DC [2]_
+    - This is our stable, well supported platform, with WiFi on board, but beware quality issues
   * - STM32 Nucleo
     - Beta [4]_
     - Yes [5]_